Vikas Bhalla: Television career

 In 2001, Bhalla started his television career with Apne Paraye, where he played the role of veteran actor Rajesh Khanna's son.
 Thereafter, he worked in Karishma - The Miracles of Destiny and Jassi Jaissi Koi Nahin.
 He also appeared in Sanjog Se Bani Sangini as Ram Mathur on Zee TV.

 In 2002, Bhalla was approached by Anurag Basu to play the main lead in Zee TV's show Miit, where he portrayed the lead role of Akash.
 The story of the show is based on the novel Noukadubi, written by the Indian poet Rabindranath Tagore in 1905.
 Later, Bhalla left the show, being replaced by Hiten Tejwani.

 In 2003, Bhalla featured as male lead in the role of Dr. Aryan Rajsingh in Tum Bin Jaaoon Kahaan on Zee TV.
 The show is based on the popular Indian novel November Rain; The story revolves around Aryan, who loses his girlfriend Muskaan in a road mishap.
 Blaming himself for her death, he goes into a state of depression.

 In 2005, Bhalla was approached for the lead role of Arjun Sadarangani in Star Plus's show Shanno Ki Shaadi, co-starring Divya Dutta.
 The story is about a traditional Punjabi family having trouble finding a suitable match for the middle daughter, Shanno who is shy, introverted and makes the best parathas.
 The show earned him a lot of popularity.

-Bhalla has also parts in reality shows including the 2006 stunt reality show Fear Factor India on Sony TV and the 2011 celebrity singing reality show Star Ya Rockstar on Zee TV.
+Bhalla has also parts in reality shows including the 2006 stunt reality show Fear Factor India on Sony Entertainment Television and the 2011 celebrity singing reality show Star Ya Rockstar on Zee TV.

-In February 2011, Bhalla was approached to play the negative role in Zee TV's drama series Sanjog Se Bani Sangini, in which he portrayed the role of Ram Mathur, a bank manager who married to Rudra's (played by Mohammad Iqbal Khan) sister to get revenge.
+In February 2011, Bhalla was approached to play the negative role in Zee TV's drama series Sanjog Se Bani Sangini, in which he portrayed the role of Ram Mathur, a bank manager who is married to Rudra's (played by Mohammad Iqbal Khan) sister to get revenge.

 In April 2012, Bhalla replaced Nandish Sandhu to play the protagonist in Film Farm productions's drama series Uttaran.
 He was cast as Yuvraj's father, Veer Singh Bundela.
 The show tells the story of two friends of different economic backgrounds, Tapasya (played by Rashami Desai) and Ichcha (played by Tina Dutta).
 Tapasya, a rich daughter of a wealthy Jogi Thakur (played by Ayub Khan) and Ichcha, a daughter of a maid.
 In spite of the vast difference in status, the little girls become best friends.

 In September 2013, Bhalla was roped to play an episodic role in 4 Lions Films production's crime thriller show Arjun, where he played the role of a Psychopath killer, who changes into different avatars to kill people.

 In October 2015, he entered Colors TV's game show Bigg Boss 9 as a contestant and was paired opposite Yuvika Chaudhary, but got evicted on 1 November 2015 in the 3rd week.